LiminalSoftware/fancy-settings/README.md

 #### Using Settings Values

 All values in the settings page are automatically persisted via `localStorage` objects with the prefix of `store.settings.` (e.g. `store.settings.myButton`).
-You can then retrieve the values via javascript and operate on them and ultimately store your chrome extension settings via [`chrome.storage`](https://developer.chrome.com/extensions/storage) for use in you extension.
+You can retrieve the values via javascript, operate on them and ultimately store your chrome extension settings via [`chrome.storage`](https://developer.chrome.com/extensions/storage) for use in your extension.

 In the sample code of this repo, this logic resides in the [`settings`](#settings-initialization) file as well but could just as easily be factored out.